 SaaS knowledge bases benefit from a product roadmap, to which in-house resources are being dedicated in order to develop this software.

 Don’t wait for the project maintainers to develop a feature you require.
-Choose SaaS solution for on-demand request.Schedule a Demo
+Choose SaaS solution for an on-demand request.Schedule a Demo

 Open source knowledge base software, in contrast, is usually dependent on developers who have volunteered their time to contribute to the project.
 It may suffer from a lack of momentum or direction.